Anglo-Mysore wars

-The Anglo-Mysore Wars were a series of four wars fought during the last three decades of the 18th century between the Sultanate of Mysore on the one hand, and the British East India Company (represented chiefly by the neighbouring Madras Presidency), Maratha Empire, Kingdom of Travancore, and the Kingdom of Hyderabad on the other.
-Hyder Ali and his succeeding son Tipu fought the wars on four fronts: with the British attacking from the west, south and east and the Nizam's forces attacking from the north.
+The Anglo-Mysore wars were a series of four wars fought during the last three decades of the 18th century between the Kingdom of Mysore on the one hand, and the British East India Company (represented chiefly by the neighbouring Madras Presidency), Maratha Empire, Kingdom of Travancore, and the Kingdom of Hyderabad on the other.
+Hyder Ali and his succeeding son Tipu Sultan fought the wars on four fronts: with the British attacking from the west, south and east and the Nizam's forces attacking from the north.
 The fourth war resulted in the overthrow of the house of Hyder Ali and Tipu (the latter was killed in the fourth war, in 1799), and the dismantlement of Mysore to the benefit of the East India Company, which took control of much of the Indian subcontinent.

 The four wars

 First Anglo-Mysore War

-The First Anglo-Mysore War (1767 – 1769) saw Hyder Ali enjoy some measure of success against the British, almost capturing Madras.
+In the First Anglo-Mysore War (1767–1769), Haider Ali enjoyed some measure of success against the British, almost capturing Madras.
 The British convinced Nizam Mir Nizam Ali Khan to attack Ali.
 That was temporary, however, and the Nizam signed a new treaty with the British in February 1768.
-Ali had to contend with a British Bombay army attacking on the west and a Madras army attacking from the northeast.
-However, Hyder's attack towards Madras resulted in the Madras government suing for peace, and the resultant Treaty of Madras.
+Ali had to contend with a Bombay Army attacking from the west and a Madras Army attacking from the northeast.
+However, Ali's attack towards Madras resulted in the Madras government suing for peace, and the resultant Treaty of Madras.

 Second Anglo-Mysore War

-The Second Anglo-Mysore War (1780 – 1784) witnessed bloodier battles with fortunes fluctuating between the contesting powers.
-Tipu defeated William Baillie at the Battle of Pollilur in September 1780, and John Braithwaite at Kumbakonam in February 1782, both of whom were taken prisoners to Seringapatam.
+The Second Anglo-Mysore War (1780–1784) witnessed bloodier battles with fortunes fluctuating between the contesting powers.
+Tipu defeated William Baillie at the Battle of Pollilur in September 1780, and John Braithwaite at Kumbakonam in February 1782, both of whom were taken prisoner to Srirangapatana.
 This war saw the comeback of Sir Eyre Coote, the British commander who defeated Ali at the Battle of Porto Novo and Arni.
 Tipu continued the war following his father's death.
 Finally, the war ended with the signing of the Treaty of Mangalore on 11 March 1784, which restored the status quo ante bellum.
-The Treaty of Gajendragad in April 1787 ended the conflict with the Marathas.
+The Treaty of Gajendraghad in April 1787 ended the conflict with the Marathas.
+Warren Hastings (1772–1785) was Governor-General of India during the Second Anglo-Mysore War.

 Third Anglo-Mysore War

-In the Third Anglo-Mysore War (1790 – 1792), Tipu, now an ally of France, invaded in 1789 the nearby Kingdom of Travancore, a British ally.
-British forces were commanded by Charles Cornwallis.
-The resultant war lasted three years and was a resounding defeat for Mysore.
-The war ended after the 1792 Siege of Seringapatam and the signing of the Treaty of Seringapatam, according to which Tipu had to surrender half of his kingdom to the British East India Company and its allies.
+In the Third Anglo-Mysore War (1790–1792), Tipu Sultan, now an ally of France, invaded the nearby Kingdom of Travancore, a British ally, in 1789.
+The British forces were commanded by Charles Cornwallis.
+The resulting war lasted three years and was a nearly defeat for Mysore.
+The war ended after the 1792 siege of Srirangapatana and the signing of the Treaty of Srirangapatana, according to which Tipu Sultan had to surrender some part of his kingdom to the British East India Company and its allies.